Parineeti Chopra: Acting career

-Debut, breakthrough and accolades (2011–2014)
+Debut, breakthrough and success (2011–2014)

-In 2011, Chopra made her screen debut in a supporting role in the romantic comedy Ladies vs Ricky Bahl with Ranveer Singh and Anushka Sharma in lead roles.
+In 2011, Chopra made her screen debut in a supporting role in debutant Maneesh Sharma's romantic comedy Ladies vs Ricky Bahl starring Ranveer Singh and Anushka Sharma in lead roles.
 The film describes how three girls who are tricked by a con artist take revenge on him by plotting the same trick for him.
 Chopra played the Delhi-based "rich and spoiled brat" Dimple Chadda, who is betrayed by the film's central character.
-The film received mixed reviews from critics, and was moderately successful at the box office.
-Chopra's performance received high praise from critics.
+The film emerged as a moderate commercial success at the box-office, and received mixed reviews from critics; however, Chopra's performance received high praise.
 Komal Nahta said, "Of the three other girls, Chopra is undoubtedly the best.
 She has the best role, the best lines and hers is the best performance among the three."
 Priyanka Roy of The Telegraph described Chopra as "natural" and wrote "Among the ladies, debutante Chopra almost steals the show from Sharma."
-The film earned her several awards, including the Filmfare Award, the Screen Award, the Producers Guild Film Award and the IIFA Award for Best Debut.
-Chopra also received nominations in the supporting actress category, including Filmfare, and won the Producers Guild and IIFA Awards in the same category.
+It earned her several Best Debut awards at various award ceremonies including Filmfare, Screen, IIFA Producers Guild Film Awards.
+Chopra also received Best Supporting Actress nominations at several ceremonies, including Filmfare, and won the Producers Guild and IIFA Awards in the same category.

-Chopra's second release was Habib Faisal's action romantic drama Ishaqzaade in which she played a leading role opposite Arjun Kapoor.
+Chopra's second release was Habib Faisal's action romantic drama Ishaqzaade in which she played a leading role opposite debutant Arjun Kapoor.
 The film revolves around two political families, whose rivalry (and mutual hatred) go back generations.
 Chopra played the boisterous and feisty tomboy Zoya, a Muslim girl who marries a Hindu boy and gives birth to new rivalry in both families.
-The film received positive reviews from critics, with Chopra's performance receiving widespread praise.
+The film emerged as a commercial success at the box-office, and received positive reviews from critics, with Chopra's performance receiving widespread critical acclaim.
 Taran Adarsh observed, "Chopra is simply fantastic [...]
 Playing the part of a spirited gun-toting girl, she is not the regular timid, decorous, withdrawn Hindi film heroine.
 She portrays the violent behavior coupled with the audacious and brash attitude with aplomb", and Rajeev Masand labelled her the "biggest strength of the film".
-The film grossed over ₹46 crore at the domestic box office, and was termed a super hit by Box Office India.
-Chopra earned a National Film Award – Special Mention at the 60th National Film Awards, and received first nominations for the Producers Guild, Screen and Filmfare Award for Best Actress.
+The film grossed over ₹46 crore at the domestic box-office, and was termed a super hit by Box Office India.
+Chopra's performance earned her the National Film Award – Special Mention at the 60th National Film Awards, and her first nominations for the Producers Guild, Screen and Filmfare Award for Best Actress.